Charlieee1/Health-Happiness-Money/README.md

 As the game would be simple, I went for a simple html and javascript website, with javascript for the functionality and html for the looks.
 Later, I had to add css to make things look decent.
 The slider is copied from w3schools.

 ## Challenges we ran into
 Because the game was limited in scope, there was no serious time pressure.
-However, my former teammate did lose me about a half-day's time, which I then had to compensate for.
+However, I lost about a half-day's time, which I then had to compensate for.
 I'm primarily a backend dev, so the frontend was a challenge for me, especially flexboxes.

 ## Accomplishments that we're proud of
 This is the first game/project that I am proud of, because it is finished and fun to play.
 I'm also proud of the html and css, as I'm not very good at frontend.